mpi-sws-rse/datablox/README.rst

 Building and Installing with Engage
 ============================
+Datablox can be installed  via the Engage deployment platform (http://github.com/genforma/engage).
+This is accomplished by
-If you run "make all" from the top-level directory of datablox, it will build an Engage distribution that includes Datablox.
-This can then be used to install Datablox and start the caretaker process.
+building an Engage distribution that includes Datablox as an extension.
+Engage can then install the Datablox framework and start the caretaker process.
 When running under Engage, Datablox will automatically install any dependent components needed by individual blocks.